lmonty22/brackIt-backend/README.md

 8. Make sure to clone down the [BrackIt Frontend Repo](https://github.com/lmonty22/brackIt-front-end/) and follow the front end Readme instructions next!

-9. If you have previously downloaded and ran this repo, you may encounter a localstorage error.
+9. If you have previously downloaded and ran this repo, you may encounter a localstorage error if a locally stored token is invalid in your new database.
 Run `localstorage.clear()` in your console.

 ## RSPEC Tests